juliomadridmcc/Julio-Madrid/index.md

 ## Resume

-Recent graduate of the Middlesex Technical Writing Certificate program with exposure to tools and processes associated with technical writing.
+Recent graduate of the Middlesex Technical Writing Certificate program with exposure to tools and processes related to technical writing.
 Strengths include writing, research, and a willingness to learn new things.

 - [Tools](#tools)
 - [Experience](#experience)